satoshikumano/react-native-redux-counter/README.md

 In this sample, I only use redux-thunk.

-There's some other examples in [Redux API Reference](https://redux.js.org/docs/api/applyMiddleware.html)
+There's some examples and explanation of middleware chain in [Redux API Reference](https://redux.js.org/docs/api/applyMiddleware.html)